Muhajir (Pakistan): In Pakistan

-Bangladesh
+In Bangladesh

-Over 300,000 Biharis are currently settled in the urban areas of Bangladesh.
-These Urdu-speaking Muslims, mainly from Bihar, migrated to East Pakistan after the Partition of India.
-These migrants were mostly educated so they were easily absorbed in the fields of education, medicine, railways, police, armed forces and other important cadres.
-After the formation of Bangladesh in 1971, the Biharis maintained their loyalty to Pakistan and demanded repatriation from Bangladesh to Pakistan.
-At that time about 500,000 muhajirs were settled in Bangladesh, 178,000 have been repatriated, while the remaining 300,000 are still settled in Bangladesh.
+A large number of Urdu-speaking Muslims from Bihar went to East Pakistan after the independence of India and Pakistan.
+After the formation of Bangladesh in 1971, the Biharis maintained their loyalty to Pakistan and wanted to leave Bangladesh for Pakistan.
+The majority of these people still await repatriation, however.
+About 178,000 have been repatriated.
+In 2015, the Pakistani government stated that the remaining 'Stranded Pakistanis' are not its responsibility but rather the responsibility of Bangladesh.
+Nearly 300,000 Biharis are currently settled in the urban areas of Bangladesh.
+These muhajirs are settled mainly in Shahjahan Pur, Kamla Pur, Motijheel, Purana Pultan, Nawabpur road, Nawab Bari, Thatheri Bazar, Moulvi Bazar, Armani Tola, Islam Pur, Azim Pur, Saddar Ghat, Eskatan, Dhanmandi, Dhakeshwari, Neel Khet.
 In 2003, these Muhajirs were granted nationality and the right to vote.
-As a result, the Pakistani government stated that the remaining 'Stranded Pakistanis' are not its responsibility but rather the responsibility of Bangladesh.
-These muhajirs are settled mainly in Shahjahan Pur, Kamla Pur, Motijheel, Purana Pultan, Nawabpur road, Nawab Bari, Thatheri Bazar, Moulvi Bazar, Armani Tola, Islam Pur, Azim Pur, Saddar Ghat, Eskatan, Dhanmandi, Dhakeshwari, Neel Khet.